 Reasons to choose The University of Sydney for research studies

-Higher-degree-research students choose the Faculty of Education and Social Work because of its outstanding range of innovative research courses for graduates.
+Higher degree by research (HDR) students choose the Faculty of Education and Social Work because of its outstanding range of innovative research courses for graduates.

-The University of Sydney is Australia's premier research University, and the faculty is a world-class research centre in the humanities, human services and related fields.
+The University of Sydney is Australia's premier research university, and the Faculty is a world-class research centre in the humanities, human services and related fields.

-Research students can access extensive support, including:
+HDR students can access extensive support, including: